-2.13 Police officers on duty and in charge of the custody of detainees should at all times monitor the behaviour and conduct of all detainees.
-Such officers must identify any probability of inter-detainee violence and take swift measures to prevent any violence or incitement to violence that may occur during detention.
-Inter-detainee violence may include causing hurt, or grievous hurt, and sexual violence.
+2.13 Police officers on duty and in charge of the custody of detainees should monitor the behaviour and conduct of all detainees.
+Such officers must identify any probability of interdetainee violence and take swift measures to prevent any violence or incitement to violence that may occur during detention.

-2.14 In the event that a situation of violence erupts between detainees, the relevant police officers should take swift measures to end the violence and, as required, assign different cells to each detainee who participated in the violence.
+2.14 In the event that a situation of violence erupts between detainees, the relevant police officers should take swift measures to end the violence and, as required, separate the detainees who participated in the violence.

-3. Safeguards during investigations
+3. Safeguards During Investigations